activities

 Add API permissions

-For more information about permission types, see Configure a client application to access web APIs in the Microsoft Azure documentation.
+For more details on permission types, check Configure a client application to access web APIs in the Microsoft Azure documentation.

-6. Use the search bar or scroll down the alphabetical list and select the following permissions:
+6. Use the search bar or scroll down the list and select the following permissions:

-Note: These permissions are not all mandatory.
-The provided list represents the complete set of permissions required to run all Microsoft 365 activities.
+• These permissions are not all mandatory.
+The following list represents the complete set of permissions required to run all Microsoft 365 activities.
 You can restrict permissions depending on your particular use case.
-Check out the activities documentation pages to learn what permissions they need.
+Check outthe activities documentation pages to learn what permissions they need.

 • Calendar